virtual-labs/exp-marquee-tags-in-html-iitd/experiment/aim.md

 The Learner will be able to:

-- demonstrate working of ‹marquee› tag in HTML code.
+- Demonstrate working of ‹marquee› tag in HTML code.
-- using marquee in HTML pages through proper syntax.
+- Using marquee in HTML pages through proper syntax.